 5 Minutes to the Perfect Golf Backswing

 This golf instruction video is all about giving you drills you can use five minutes per day to get your backswing dialed in like a tour pro.
+If you're looking to learn how to swing a golf club, this video will make your life much easier!

 Once you've mastered the golf setup and the takeaway in the golf swing, it's time to get us all the way to the top of the backswing.
 If you haven't mastered the set up and take away yet, you're not ready for this video.
 Do the right thing.
 Master the takeaway first; then come back for this video once you've mastered that piece.
 You need to have a perfect takeaway to set up a backswing to make it simple to get to the top in the right positions.